-- a A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of or, if he is not available, the vicechairman of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - c The chairman of or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the employee's job title].
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution the council. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the employee's job title] relates to the chairman or vice-chairman, this shall be communicated to another member of the council, which shall be reported back and progressed by resolution of the council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to (post holder) and/or the Chairman of the Council.
+- 19.1.
+A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - 19.2.
+Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the Chairman of the Council or, if he is not available, the Vice-Chairman of Council of absence occasioned by illness or other reason and that person shall report such absence to council at its next meeting. - 19.3.
+The Chairman of Council or in his absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk & Responsible Financial Officer.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by council. - 19.4.
+Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the Chairman of Council or in his absence, the Vice-Chairman of Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of council. - 19.5.
+Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk & Responsible Financial Officer relates to the Chairman or Vice-Chairman of Council, this shall be communicated to another member of council, which shall be reported back and progressed by resolution of council. - 19.6.
+Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - 19.7.
+The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted.

+- 19.8.
+Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19.5 and 19.6 above if so justified. - 19.9.
+Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19.5 and 19.6 above shall be provided only to the Chairman of the Council.